 Collect all fixed costs

-Start by adding up all the costs you have to pay every month, regardless of how much you sell.
+Start by adding up every cost you pay monthly, regardless of sales volume.
 These are your fixed costs:

 - Rent and mortgage: Building, kitchen, terrace